We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Cash-out refinance

-Do note that the Federal Reserve has recently increased rates, which will affect the kinds of interest rates banks will offer.
+Do note that the Federal Reserve has recently increased rates, which will affect the kinds of interest rates banks and credit unions will offer.
 To check whether this is the right time to refinance, read our article on current mortgage rates.
 Additionally, learn more about the steps involved in refinancing your mortgage in this high-interest rate environment.

 And, if you’re interested in this option, make sure to check out Money’s best mortgage refinance companies.